 NY WCB Bulletin: Telehealth Bill Objections

-Heads up, New York State providers: the Workers’ Compensation Board (WCB) recently issued a bulletin clarifying when payers can (and cannot) object to a provider’s bill for treating injured workers via telehealth.
+Heads up, New York State providers: the Workers’ Compensation Board (WCB) recently issued a bulletin clarifying when payers can (and cannot) object to a bill for treating injured workers via telehealth.

 WCB: Telehealth Should Be Reimbursed Unless Precluded by Regulations